cerberuswrites/moonrisewiki/docs/FAQ/locations.md

 #### DELPHI
 > === "overview"
 >
->     a one or two-sentence descriptor of the location.
+>     `OFFICIAL` a one or two-sentence descriptor of the location.
 >
 > === "faq"
 >